Blog

 February 24, 2011

 The principle objective of police interviewing is to gather relevant information about the suspected or reported crime.
 There are two types of interview techniques: the Reid technique, primarily used in the United States; and the PEACE model, primarily used in the United Kingdom.
-Researchers have expressed concerns regarding the Reid technique due to its guilt-presumptive and confrontational aspects, and thus, recommend ... read more
+Researchers have expressed concerns regarding the Reid technique due to its guilt-presumptive and confrontational aspects, and thus, recommend the use of the PEACE model.
+False confessions have been associated with manipulative/coercive ...

 February 22, 2011